-- Settings: This brings you to all your profile settings e.g.where you'll find your API Key, change your password and personal details, your Account, Workspaces, User management etc.) Billing info can also be found here in order to view your plan details, credit balance, billing information, Usage report, invoices etc.
+- Settings: This brings you to all your profile settings e.g. where you'll find your API Key, change your password and personal details, choose a different time zone, and see details of your Account, Workspaces, User management etc.) Billing info can also be found here in order to view your plan details, credit balance, billing information, Usage report, invoices etc.

 - Log Out: This one is pretty self-explanatory.

 - The 'Projects' tab shows a list of all the projects you have within the Workspace you are using.

 - The 'Tests' tab shows a list of your recently visited tests.
 Click on 'Show all tests' at the bottom of the list in order to open a sidebar with the entire list of tests you have within the Workspace you are currently in.

 - The 'Reports' tab shows a list of your recently visited reports.
 Click on 'Show all reports' at the bottom of the list in order to open a sidebar with the entire list of reports you have within the Workspace you are currently in.

 Congratulations!
 You've set up an account and you're ready to create your first test with BlazeMeter.

 There are two main ways to create a load test: Adding a 'URL List' or Adding a 'JMeter Script'.